 A large part of the identity of Glenn Youth is service.
 Each year our youth partner with a local non-profit to build relationships and work to impact change.
 We commit to working with this organization at least two Saturdays in the fall and spring, with additional summer dates.

-Youth also have the opportunity to serve throughout Atlanta during the week of June 8 – 12.
+Youth also have the opportunity to serve throughout Atlanta for one week in June.
 During this week youth may volunteer to help with Vacation Bible School in the morning at Glenn and then will travel throughout Atlanta serving in the afternoons.

 Want to learn more or have any questions about Glenn Youth?
 Contact Minister for Youth and Hospitality Rev. Blair Setnor.